kubrt22/CLI-Snake/README.md

 make
 ```

-U need to have the ncurses library on Path
+U need to have the ncurses library on Path or in the same folder as snake